yuwchen/MultiPA/README.md

 | sen-accuracy | sen-fluency   | sen-prosody   | sen-total  | word-accuracy | word-stress | word-total |
 |---------------|--------------|---------------|-------------|---------------|-------------|------------|
 | ~0.7330       | ~0.7971      | ~0.7871       | ~0.7608     |~0.5220        |~0.1999      | ~0.5314    |

+#### For closed response scenario

+Use "evaluation_speechocean_open.py".
+(1) Calculate and save the alignment information of ground-truth transcript using get_gt_alignment.py.
+Change the path to dir in line 163.
+(2) Change the input path of the "get_prediction" function to the path of generated txt file in the Step 3.

 ## Test on your data.